Surprising Alternatives for High School StudentsJune 30, 2018

-With the unbelievably high cost of a college degree, it isn’t surprising that many young people are turning their backs on formal education.
-However, there is an increasing number of amazing alternatives to the college degree.
+With the unbelievably high cost of a college degree, it isn’t surprising that many young people homeschooling the high school years are rethinking their future and turning their backs on formal education.
+They are discovering that there is an increasing number of amazing alternatives to the college degree.
 In fact, many of the larger universities are making their course “open-ed.”
 This means that if you are self-motivated, you can take a college course for free and get all the training you need without the official certification.
 Certainly, there are career paths that do require a college degree, but you’ll find that there are just as many that don’t require that official piece of paper.

 Alternative Paths to Higher Education

-Many high school students have no desire to attend a college or university.
-Formal education may not even be necessary for the career path they have chosen.
+Many homeschool high school students have no desire to attend a college or university.
+Formal education may not even be necessary for the career path they have chosen after receiving their homeschooling high school diploma.
 However, there is typically some type of “credentials” that vocational or technical jobs require on an employee’s resume.
 This experience or credentialing can come in the form of internships, apprenticeships, hands-on experience, or even vocational or technical school.

 Examples of College Alternatives

-Many homeschoolers ask the question – Can I serve in the military?
+Many homeschool high school students ask the question – Can I serve in the military?
 The answer is a resounding, “Yes!”
 There are a few requirements such as a decent transcript, a passing score on the military test, and – of course- physical ability.
+Click for more information on Military Programs for Homeschoolers.

-Many homeschoolers take advantage of the time right after graduation to volunteer their service.
+Many who are homeschooling the high school years take advantage of the time right after graduation to volunteer their service.
 This builds maturity and can also look great on a resume or college application.
+If your student volunteers make sure to log all volunteer hours and track the experience they receive on our free volunteer hours log.

 Taking a Gap Year

 Taking a gap year has become increasingly more common as students feel the need for a break in between high school and college.
-The gap year is a chance to travel abroad, join the peace corps or even volunteer.
+The gap year is a chance for those who homeschooled high school to travel abroad, join the peace corps, or even volunteer.
 In any case, it gives the needed time to recuperate before diving into studies again.

 Enter the Workforce